MicrosoftDocs/windows-itpro-docs/windows/keep-secure/enable-custom-ti-windows-defender-advanced-threat-protection.md

 4. Select **Generate tokens** to get an access and refresh token.

-You'll need to use these values on the JSON file when doing REST API calls.
+You’ll need to use the access token in the Authorization header when doing REST API calls.

 ## Related topics
 - [Understand threat intelligence](threat-indicator-concepts-windows-defender-advanced-threat-protection.md)